Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.1/components/footer.md

 ---
 layout: docs
-title: Orange footer
+title: Footer
 description: Documentation and examples for Boosted's powerful, responsive footer.
 Includes support for branding, navigation and more.
 group: components
-aliases: "/docs/5.1/components/orange-footer/"
+aliases: "/docs/5.1/components/footer/"
 toc: true
 ---

 ## How it works

-Orange footer is basically a `<footer>` tag with a `.bg-dark` class.
+The footer is basically a `<footer>` tag with a `.bg-dark` class.
 It comes with several already built parts:
 - Title with content bar
 - Social media bar
 - Navigation bar